 This year’s Attorney of the Year recognition will be awarded to Andrew W. Vorzimer, Class of 1988.
 Mr. Vorzimer’s practice focuses on third-party reproduction, serving as an advocate for prospective parents and handling more than 16,000 reproductive arrangements for clients worldwide.
 He is the managing partner of Vorzimer & Masserman, Fertility & Family Law Center, P.C.
 Mr. Vorzimer received the American Fertility Association’s Illuminations Award for outstanding vision and contribution to family building.
 He has lectured throughout the world, has appeared on numerous TV and radio programs and has authored a number of books and articles on assisted reproduction.

 Ursula L. Clemons, Class of 1992, will be recognized as Judicial Officer of the Year for 2017.
 Judge Clemons began her career with the State of California, litigating cases for the Department of Industrial Relations and Department of Health Services.
-She also served as staff counsel for both the Department of Social Services and the Department of Corporations.
+She also served as senior staff counsel for both the Department of Social Services and the Department of Corporations.
 For the last 11 years she has served as an Administrative Law Judge (ALJ) for the Department of Industrial Relations’ California Occupational Safety and Health Appeals Board.
 In 2009, she was appointed Presiding ALJ.
 Judge Clemons volunteers her time lecturing at the UCSD Extension OSHA Institute, and she has presented on behalf of her employer at Stakeholder Forums in northern and southern California.